 The most important of the Ashtavinayaka temples is the Moreshwar temple at Morgaon.
 The sanctum sanctorum houses Mayureshvara -Peacock Lord, a primordial Ganesha idol with a left-sided trunk, fully smeared with saffron and protected by the hood of a cobra.

 The temple to visit next is that of Ballareshwar at Pali.
-The name comes from Ganesha saving a boy named Ballala who spent all his time praying to Him.
+The name comes from Ganesha saving a boy named Ballala who spent all his time praying to him.
 Angered by the boy's obsessive behaviour, the villagers beat him up mercilessly, and it was Lord Ganesha who intervened to save his life.
 There are two Ganesha temples here.
-One has to first visit Shri Dhundivinayaka, the idol which Ballala worshiped, before proceeding to visit Shri Ballaleshvara in the main temple.
+One has to first visit Shri Dhundivinayaka, the idol that Ballala worshipped, before proceeding to visit Shri Ballaleshvara in the main temple.

 The next in the Ashtavinayak temples is the Varadavinayak temple at Mahad.
-Many devotees place their head right at the feet of the idol to seek blessings of Varada Vinayaka - Lord of Boons.
-An interesting feature of this temple is an anantadipa (eternal flame) that has been kept alight since 1892.
+Many devotees place their heads right at the feet of the idol to seek the blessings of Varada Vinayaka - Lord of Boons.
+An interesting feature of this temple is an Anantadipa (eternal flame) that has been kept alight since 1892.